 Veeam Enterprise Manager

-Veeam Enterprise Manager is a self-service portal where administrators or service desk representatives can initiate restores for VMs, files, e-mail items and SQL databases.
+Veeam Enterprise Manager is a self-service portal where administrators or service desk representatives can initiate restores for VMs, files, e-mail items, Oracle and SQL databases.

 It is possible to avoid the first mount entirely by using "guest file system indexing"3.
 When guest file system indexing is enabled, the content of the guest VM is stored in the Veeam Catalog and presented through Veeam Enterprise Manager.
 Veeam Enterprise Manager will initiate the file-level restore with the mount server without requiring the first mount.